-This winter, Amber from Element Botanicals showed me how a simple piece of cedar greenery with some plain epsom salts can make a lovely tub tea (especially with your favourite woodsy essential oils).
+This winter, Amber from Element Botanicals showed me how a simple piece of cedar greenery with some plain epsom salts can make a lovely tub tea (especially with your favorite relaxing essential oils).
 Here’s detailed instructions for making your own tub tea from Stephanie at Garden Therapy.

-If that all sounds like too much , just spritz around a bit of your favourite relaxing aromatherapy spray or put your favourite relaxing essential oil in a nearby diffuser.
-I’m currently loving Amber’s Serenity Now mist :) You can also find quality bath bombs online for a fraction of the price at the mall.
+If that all sounds like too much , just spritz around a bit of your favorite relaxing aromatherapy spray or put your favorite relaxing essential oils in a nearby diffuser.
+I’m currently loving this Organic Relax Blend from Plant Therapy (which offers nice plant-based oils and is not an MLM).

 Relaxing spa bathroom decor isn’t complete without calm lighting.
 Whether you use dimmable LED lights or prefer natural candlelight, lighting is key.
 Consider whether you find cool, nordic lighting or warm, cozy lighting to be more relaxing and create the atmosphere that suits you.

 I buy these Woodlot Candles at the local flower shop and absolutely love them.
 Anthropologie also makes such lovely mercury glass jar candles that smell ahhh-mazing.
 Their giant mercury glass jar candles are a total classic, but the smaller iridescent jars would also be so nice for a DIY spa day.
 I’m kind of loving soy and coconut wax candles right now as they seem to last forever (including the scent).
 They are SO worth it!

 Making your own soy wax candles for your DIY Spa Day is totally doable too!
-Here’s a detailed tutorial from 1502 Candle Co. for creating soy candles using mason jars and essential oils.
-I can’t wait to try it!
 Soy wax for making DIY candles can be ordered from Amazon.

 A DIY spa day definitely needs good tunes!
 I used to use my Sonos, but honestly, music out of an iPhone is pretty good these days (it’s going to be quiet anyways).